Zillerfr/bifrost-multi-server-autologin-script/README.md

    * Open this file with Notepad.
    * Add your data using this format: `ServerName,Email,Password`.
    * **Important**: The "ServerName" must exactly match the name shown in the game's server list (`Bifrost.ServerList.json`).
+   * **Important**: Accents in the password can prevent Bifrost from working properly (the program will open and close immediately).
+Please ensure you do not use any accented characters.

 2. **Creating Custom Shortcuts**:
    * **Right-click** on `Launch_Bifrost_WithParams.bat` > **Create shortcut**.